dimedis-gmbh/user-activity-monitoring/README.md

 +----------------------------+-------+--------------------------------------------------------------------------------------------------------+------+
 ```

-The failed SSH log in has created five messages.
+The failed SSH login has created five messages.
 Via the `_PID` column you can "group" them.

 Unfortunately GreptimeDB does not support all SQL statement that you are used to from MySQL.
 Joining all messages belonging to the same event with pure SQL is not possible.